-Because Crenshaw is a made-to-order manufacturer specializing in custom lighting, the range of options available for most lighting is wide and diverse.
-In order to ensure the best and most accurate pricing, Crenshaw handles all pricing on a project by project basis.
-Pricing is provided through regional sales representation, however Crenshaw will work closely with clients to clarify and refine specifications.
-Please don’t hesitate to call us for help, and please refer to our Rep Locator to find your local sales representative.
+Because we are a made-to-order manufacturer specializing in custom lighting, the range of options available for most lighting is wide and diverse.
+In order to ensure the best and most accurate pricing, we often handle pricing on a project by project basis.
+However, some catalog and standard product offerings published on our website will include starting price points.
+We will always work closely with clients to clarify and refine specifications.
+Pricing is also provided through regional sales representation.
+Please don’t hesitate to email or call us (540.745.3900) with any questions or clarifications.

 What kind of LED does Crenshaw offer?

 All Crenshaw LED specifications (lamping codes LA, LA/U, LD, LD/U) are integrated board and driver systems.
 Read more in our LED Lamping Guide.
 Fixtures which use screwbase, bi-pin, or twistlock LED replacement lamp sources are classified as incandescent fixtures (lamping codes NA, ND, ND/U, NA/U).
 In these cases, the incandescent legacy specs are indicated as reference for selecting the appropriate LED replacement lamp.